plasma-group/pigi/packages/docs/src/plasma-js/src/api/plasma-aggregator.rst

 ==============
-PlasmaOperator
+PlasmaAggregator
 ==============

-``PlasmaOperator`` handles interaction with the plasma operator.
+``PlasmaAggregator`` handles interaction with the plasma aggregator.

 .. code-block:: javascript

-    const PlasmaOperator = require('@pigi/plasma-js').PlasmaOperator
+    const PlasmaAggregator = require('@pigi/plasma-js').PlasmaAggregator

-    // Can replace the endpoint with the endpoint of your operator. const operator = new PlasmaOperator('http://localhost:3000')
+    // Can replace the endpoint with the endpoint of your aggregator. const aggregator = new PlasmaAggregator('http://localhost:3000')

 ------------------------------------------------------------------------------